Tombs at Xanthos: Nereid Monument

-The building and the podium it rests upon are covered in relief sculpture.
-The women who lend their title to the monument have been identified as Nereids, as they could have appeared to the Greeks, or as water nymphs who were part of a local Lycian cult.
+The building and the podium it rested on are covered in relief sculpture.
+The women depicted have been identified either as Nereids, as they might have appeared to the Greeks, or as water nymphs that were part of a local Lycian cult.
 The “hybrid iconography” present in the monument allows for multiple interpretations.
-The expression of power is a pervasive theme in the monument, despite being a tomb.
-The grand size and position within a dynastic tradition of pillar tombs helps to express the sources of power of the ruler, King Erbinna of the Xanthian Dynasty, buried within.
-Throughout the monument are many references to Erbinna's power, as the friezes depict both scenes of political development (court scene) as well as scenes of battle.
+The expression of power is a pervasive theme in the monument, despite it being a tomb.
+The grand size and position within a dynastic tradition of pillar tombs helps to express the sources of power of the ruler, King Erbinna of the Xanthian Dynasty, who was entombed inside.
+The monument has numerous references to his power, as the friezes depict both court and battle scenes.
 On the podium, the iconography is mixed, utilizing Greek iconography on the bottom two friezes and the 8th to 7th century BCE.
 Assyrian iconography of power on the top two reliefs.
 Each set of friezes, in the podium, architrave, and interior, each show scenes of political life and recreation, as well as civic and religious duties.